next-tms/freight_kit/CONTRIBUTING.md

-# Contributing to ActiveShipping
+# Contributing to ReactiveShipping

 We love receiving pull requests!
 Anything from new carriers to documentation fixes.

-Also, we are looking for maintainers for the current version of ActiveShipping 2.0.
+Also, we are looking for maintainers for the current version of ReactiveShipping 2.0.

 ## Standards